Introduction originally written in 2012. We learned in 2018 that Good Eats was coming back in the form of Good Eats Reloaded and Return of the Eats.

 10. The dough has to go into the fridge for 45 minutes.
 Do not skip this step, otherwise your cookies will spread and form one big chocolate mass on your sheet pan.
 Be patient!
 I know it’s hard.

 11. Alton used a 1 1/4-inch diameter disher to dispense his cookies.
-I do not know of these, so I had just used an ice cream scoop that I filled about half way.
-Not the most ideal method, but I didn’t end up having any problems.
-I did end up with less numbers of cookies than Alton.
-The recipe says 55, and I got about 29, so mine were a bit bigger.
+I did not own a disher when I first made these so I had just used an ice cream scoop that I filled about half way.
+But turst me it’s so much esier with a disher.

 12. I baked mine for exactly 8 minutes, rotating the pan half way through.
 The cookies came out perfect the first time.
 The cookies will come out looking wet and doughy.
 Resist the urge to put them back in.
+I mean it, they are suppose to look that way.
 If your cookies look like mine do in the photo above, they are perfect.
 They will be set all around with some gooeyness in the middle.
 If you over bake them, they won’t taste good.

 These cookies were absolutely amazing!
 Never had a chocolate cookie that was this powerful.

 They are not for the faint of heart!
 I will make these again (it actually took me 7 years to make them again, I waited way too long), not everyday mind you as buying all that chocolate wasn’t cheap, so these were some of the more expensive cookies I ever made.